CMakePP/CMakePPLang/paper/paper.md

 state of object instances.
 Finally, the Object type is the base class for all user-defined classes.
 The CMakePPLang Object defines the default implementations for the equality, copy, and serialization functionalities.

+CMakePPLang is designed primarily to provide object-oriented funcionality for tools designed in CMake.
+The first step in this process is defining a class (\autoref{fig:class_example}).
+Strong typing of the member function parameters can be seen in the example as well.

+![Example of defining a CMakePPLang class, creating an instance, and calling a member function to print "Hello world!".\label{fig:class_example}](fig/class_example.png){width=50%}

+Users can also define a map to hold some basic information, like <insert example description here> (\autoref{fig:map_example}).

+![Example of creating a CMakePPLang map, adding a key-value pair, and retrieving the value using the key.\label{fig:map_example}](fig/map_example.png){width=50%}

 # Acknowledgement